Introduction

 The DevOps environment is installed via Docker Compose.
 So it is the prerequisite, and you can learn about it in Docker to the Point - Part 2.

-It is also highly recommended to setup all the containers on the Linux box without any graphical desktop and NetworkManager
+It is also highly recommended to setup all the containers on the Linux box without any graphical desktop and NetworkManager must be disabled.

 You can use a virtual machine software.